01.

 Professor Ken Muir

 Central to the Academy’s founding principles is a core belief in the transformative power of education and our responsibility to support as many young people as possible in their development.
-FIDA’s free online provision and in-person workshops have allowed us to further develop our existing bursary provision in a modern and scalable way to children across the country, and beyond.
-We will be able to develop this important work even further in our new building.

 “To be given access to this resource has been an absolute godsend and the support FIDA has given me has been immeasurable.
-More importantly, the resource being made available to my students has boosted their confidence and ability immensely.”
+More importantly, the resources being made available to my students has boosted their confidence and ability immensely.”

 David Thomson, Head of Modern Studies at Morgan Academy in Dundee